Skip to main content

 Love Letter for a New Relationship That Feels Serious

-Use this love letter for a new relationship when the feelings are strong, but the message still needs patience and emotional balance.
+A love letter for a new relationship when feelings are strong but the message still needs patience and balance.

 Dear [Name],

-I know we are still near the beginning of this, and maybe that is why I have been careful with my words.
-I did not want to say something too soon just because everything feels new and bright.
-But I also do not want to act as if what I feel is smaller than it is.
+I know we’re still near the beginning, and maybe that’s why I’ve been careful with my words.
+I didn’t want to say something too soon just because everything feels new and bright.
+But I also don’t want to pretend my feelings are smaller than they are.

-Being with you has changed the pace of my days in a way I did not expect.
-I find myself thinking about our conversations later, not because they were dramatic, but because they felt easy in a way I do not often find.
-There is something about you that stays with me after we say goodbye.
+Being with you has changed the pace of my days in ways I didn’t expect.
+I find myself thinking about our conversations later, not because they were dramatic, but because they felt easy in a way I rarely find.
+There’s something about you that stays with me after we say goodbye.

 I like the way you listen.
-I like the way your thoughts move from one subject to another and somehow make sense when they arrive.
-I like that I can be myself around you without performing a better version of who I am.
+I like how your thoughts move from one subject to another and somehow make sense when they land.
+I like that I can be myself around you without feeling I have to be a better version of who I am.

-What I am trying to say is that my feelings are becoming serious.
+What I’m trying to say is that my feelings for you are becoming serious.
 Not in a rushed way.
-Not in a way that asks us to decide everything immediately.
+Not in a way that asks us to decide everything right now.
 But in a way that feels real enough to name.

 I am falling in love with you.

 That sentence feels both simple and enormous.
-I do not expect it to solve anything or force the future into shape.
-I only want it to be honest.
-I want you to know that the time we spend together matters to me, and that I am not treating this connection as something casual or convenient.
+I don’t expect it to solve anything or force the future into shape.
+I just want to be honest.
+I want you to know that our time together matters to me, and that I’m not treating this connection as something casual or convenient.

-I would like to keep discovering where this can go, slowly enough that it stays honest and openly enough that neither of us has to guess.
-I do not need perfect certainty today.
-I just know that I feel more for you than I can keep pretending not to feel.
+I’d like to keep discovering where this can go, slowly enough that it stays honest, and openly enough that neither of us has to guess.
+I don’t need perfect certainty right now.
+I just know I feel more for you than I can keep pretending not to feel.

-Thank you for the way you have come into my life.
-Whatever happens next, I am grateful for the beginning we have already had.
+Thank you for the way you’ve come into my life.
+Whatever happens next, I’m grateful for the beginning we’ve already shared.

 With affection,